Bryan-Az/FastAI-Keras/README.md

-# FastAI-Keras
-Using libraries & building custom and pre-trained models using FastAI, HuggingFace transformers, and Keras for a variety of deep learning tasks.
+In this repository I used libraries & built custom and pre-trained models using FastAI, HuggingFace transformers, and Keras for a variety of deep learning tasks.

 # Tabular